cs1302uga/cs1302-hw-savable/README.md

    `java` command to make it easier to see if the program works as intended.

-1. Run your modified script to recompile the source code,  list the files in the current directory, run the `Driver`, then list files in the current directory again — all in a single command!
+1. Run your modified script to recompile the source code, list the files in the current directory, run the `Driver`, then list files in the current directory again — all done with a single script!

    You should now see three new files named `progressInfo.txt`, `progress0.txt`, and `progress1.txt` that contain the instance